 - Divide the space.
 Kids need a way to get schoolwork done without distracting each other.
 Set up a double-sided desk to help kids stay focused and maximize your home’s space.
 If you only have one desk or table available, create a similar separation with a bookshelf.

 - Keep them within earshot.
 Though kids need an independent space, having an adult close by ensures they remain on task.
 Placing kids near the areas you occupy the most gives them quick access to your guidance.

 - Choose kid-friendly technology.
 Electronic devices can be just as much of a tool as a crutch.
 That’s why it’s important to be selective about the technology that you provide children.
 Look for technology that is versatile, easy for you to monitor, and can withstand active kids.
-Give kids an interactive learning experience by adding a digital whiteboard to your child’s workspace .
+Give kids an interactive learning experience by adding a digital whiteboard to your child’s space .